jayolin/language-learning-startup-rn-test/README.md

 4. Once you've done that, you can run `yarn android` or `yarn ios` to run it on Android and iOS respectively

+> Note: sensitive information like Firebase API Key have intentionally not been abstracted to allow for seamless running of the project.

 ## Scripts

 By default, 5 exercises have been seeded into my Firestore database.
 If however, you would like to add more exercises to those, then there's a provision for that.